Crypto Fraud Defense – NCET Defense Attorneys

 We have an extensive track record of helping our clients avoid charges in federal civil and criminal investigations.
 Once we discern precisely why you are under investigation, we will focus on challenging every element of the government’s case in order to convince the prosecutors involved that any charges would be unlikely to lead to conviction at trial.

 Federal grand jury proceedings are unique from almost every other aspect of civil and criminal defense.
 If you receive (or you have already received) a federal grand jury subpoena, we will guide you through the process of responding and preparing your testimony.
 We will also assess all potential grounds for challenging the subpoena and protecting you against an indictment.

 If an indictment is unavoidable, we will utilize the pre-trial stage of your case to its fullest potential.
 While we challenge the admissibility and sufficiency of the prosecution’s evidence in court, we will concurrently negotiate with the U.S. Attorney’s Office to secure a favorable result before trial.

 5. Trial Representation

 Our attorneys have extensive experience in civil and criminal federal trials.
 If we believe it is in your interests to present a defense in court, we will meticulously prepare a comprehensive trial defense and fight for your freedom at trial.

-Speak with our Crytocurrency Fraud Defense Lawyers at Oberheiden, P.C.
+Speak with our Crypto Fraud Defense & NCET Defense Attorneys at Oberheiden, P.C.

-If you are under investigation or facing charges in the U.S. for cryptocurrency fraud, we urge you to contact us promptly to discuss your case.
-To speak with one of our federal defense lawyers as soon as possible, call 888-519-4897 or request a free consultation online now.
+If you are under investigation or facing charges in the U.S. for cryptocurrency fraud, we urge you to contact us promptly to discuss your case with a cryptocurrency fraud defense lawyer.
+Call 888-680-1745 or request a free consultation online now.